KoichiFunaya/Colab/README.md

-# colab
+# Colab
-scripts that also runs in Google Colab environment
+Scripts that also run at Google Colab environment